Beee4life/action-logger/readme.txt

 If a user is logged in, it will trigger the following log entry:
 {user->display_name} has visited {post title}

-If it's a visitor (not logged in), it will trigger the following log entry:
+If it\'s a visitor (not logged in), it will trigger the following log entry:
 A visitor has visited {post title}

 * user->display_name will be taken from the user who triggers the action